Luigi Girolametto, PhD

 University of Toronto

-Dr. Girolametto is a Professor in the Department of Speech- Language Pathology at the University of Toronto and has a cross-appointment to the Graduate Department of Rehabilitation Sciences.
+Dr. Girolametto is Professor Emeritus in the Department of Speech-Language Pathology at the University of Toronto.
 He received his MSc from McGill University and PhD from the Ontario Institute for Studies in Education at the University of Toronto.
 He worked as a speech-language pathologist for eight years prior to joining U of T. From 1978-86 he worked with parents of children with language disorders in The Hanen Program in Montreal.
 From 1986-92, Dr. Girolametto worked in the Department of Communication Disorders at Toronto’s Hospital for Sick Children, where he developed and conducted group therapy programs for young children with language disorders.
 From 1992 to present, Dr. Girolametto has been teaching child language and conducting research at the University of Toronto.

 He is a visiting professor at the National Research Council, Institute of Cognitive Sciences and Technologies, Rome, Italy since 2014.
 In the past, has been a visiting professor at The University of British Columbia, Vancouver (1998-99), University of Siena, Italy (1999 and 2010), La Trobe University, Melbourne, Australia (2005-06).
 He has also been a research fellow at the Murdoch Childrens Research Institute, Royal Children’s Hospital, Melbourne, AU from 2006-2011.